ErbinJames/Library_4a/README.md

 4. **Configure Database Connection**

-   - Edit the connection details in index.php as follows:
+   - Modify the connection details in the index.php file as specified :

    ```php
    <?php